dumbmatter/fakeIndexedDB/README.md

 For browsers, I ran http://w3c-test.org/tools/runner/index.html and counted the passes.
 For fake-indexeddb, I ran `npm run test-w3c`.

 88% is pretty good, right?
-Also consider that some of the tests fail for stupid reasons with fake-indexeddb because it runs in Node.js where failure is guaranteed for tests involving browser APIs like Web Workers.
-However there are definitley still some weak points of fake-indexeddb, all described in `src/test/web-platform-tests/run-all.js`.
+Consider that some of the tests fail for stupid reasons with fake-indexeddb, because it runs in Node.js where failure is guaranteed for tests involving browser APIs like Web Workers.
+There are definitley still some weak points of fake-indexeddb, all described in `src/test/web-platform-tests/run-all.js`.
 Your app will probably run fine, though.

 ## Potential applications: